alwaysdata/documentation/advanced/migrations/2020-software-architecture.en.md

 | `2.6.5` `2.6.6`                                               | `2.6.0`      `2.6.2`                                         |
 | `2.7.0` `2.7.1`                                               | `-`                                                          |

-- Minor removed versions will automatically be replaced by the oldest available minor version (e.g. 2.6.5 for 2.6).
+- Minor removed versions will automatically be replaced by the closest minor version (e.g. 2.6.5 for 2.6).

 ### Node.js